 As with all things homeschool related, options for all sorts of classes abound.
 You could spend hours finding curriculum to help your student learn all the things he wants to know.
-Don’t overlook simply letting your child explore a subject without a textbook, though.
+Don’t overlook simply letting your child explore a subject.
+This can definitely be done without a textbook.
 There is a lot to be said for doing your own research into something and then giving it a try!
 By way of documentation, your son or daughter could keep a notebook about his or her experiences.
 Beyond “proof” for the coursework, this sort of notebook will provide valuable insight when he or she tries some now combination.
 This would be a “lab” notebook in the truest sense of the word even though the subject matter may have very little to do with the study of science.
 One thing I will say for the practice of any “art”–invest in good quality tools!
 Buying good tools doesn’t necessarily mean that you have to buy professional grade, but there is a world of difference between something marketed as a toy and something that is more of a tool!

 The following are just some goodies we’ve used over the years, all broken into their most reasonable category: